 This colorful dessert is an iconic treat on Tokyo streets, especially in the buzzling Harajuku district.
 You can buy this treat at the food trucks on Harajuku street or in Japanese Yatai.
 Some malls in Japan also offer this popular street food snack.

-29. Kare Raisu – Japanese Curry Rice
+29. Kare Raisu – Curry Rice

 30. Senbei – Rice Crackers